- International Relations

 University of Washington Honors Program

-- Comparing National Narratives in Japan & the United States (Summer 2017)
+- Comparing National Narratives in Japan & the United States (Study Abroad in Tokyo, Summer 2017)

 This three-week interdisciplinary study abroad course based in Tokyo, Japan explores the complex and shifting web of narratives surrounding Japanese national identity from a variety of perspectives, including history, politics, society, race, gender, age, religion, art, culture, and food.
 Students reflect on Japanese and American commonalities and differences relating to identity construction, both historically and currently.
 Students attend lectures by faculty and have opportunities to meet current students studying at Waseda University.
 Students are expected to maintain a research and reflective portfolio and present their final paper and reflection at the end of the program.
 Course components include: pre-departure readings and lectures; classroom time at National Youth Center (NYC) and Waseda University; excursions within Tokyo as well as to Hiroshima and Kyoto; readings, assignments, research, blog posts; reflection; individual check-ins with instructors; and free time for exploration.

 Daniel K. Inouye Asia-Pacific Center for Security Studies